 In 1979, the PRC government began to promulgate a comprehensive system of laws and regulations governing economic matters in general.
 The overall effect of legislation over the past four decades has significantly enhanced the protections afforded to various forms of foreign investments in China.
 However, China has not developed a fully integrated legal system, and recently enacted laws and regulations may not sufficiently cover all aspects of economic activities in China.
 In particular, the interpretation and enforcement of these laws and regulations involve uncertainties.
 Since PRC administrative and court authorities have significant discretion in interpreting and implementing statutory provisions and contractual terms, it may be difficult to evaluate the outcome of administrative and court proceedings and the level of legal protection we enjoy.
-These uncertainties may affect our judgment on the relevance of legal requirements and our ability to enforce our contractual rights or tort claims.
-In addition, the regulatory uncertainties may be exploited through unmerited or frivolous legal actions or threats in attempts to extract payments or benefits from us.
+These uncertainties may affect our and/or our PRC subsidiaries' judgment on the relevance of legal requirements and our/our PRC subsidiaries' ability to enforce our/their contractual rights or tort claims.
+In addition, the regulatory uncertainties may be exploited through unmerited or frivolous legal actions or threats in attempts to extract payments or benefits from us and our PRC subsidiaries.

 Furthermore, the PRC legal system is based in part on government policies and internal rules, some of which are not published on a timely basis or at all and may have retroactive effect.
-As a result, we may not be aware of our violation of any of these policies and rules until sometime after the violation.
-In addition, any administrative and court proceedings in China may be protracted, resulting in substantial costs and diversion of resources and management attention
+As a result, we and/or our PRC subsidiaries may not be aware of our/their violation of any of these policies and rules until sometime after the violation.
+In addition, any administrative and court proceedings in China may be protracted, resulting in substantial costs and diversion of resources and management attention.

-In addition, we are subject to risks and uncertainties of the interpretations and applications of PRC laws and regulations, including but not limited to, limitations on foreign ownership in our industry.
-We are also subject to the risks and uncertainties about any future actions of the PRC government.
+In addition, we and our PRC subsidiaries are subject to risks and uncertainties of the interpretations and applications of PRC laws and regulations, including, but not limited to, limitations on foreign ownership in the industry our PRC subsidiaries operate.
+We and our PRC subsidiaries are also subject to the risks and uncertainties about any future actions of the PRC government.
 If any future actions of the PRC government result in a material change in our operations, and the value of our ordinary shares may depreciate significantly or become worthless.

-The PRC government exerts substantial influence over the manner in which we must conduct our business activities.
+The PRC government exerts substantial influence over the manner in which our PRC subsidiaries must conduct their business activities.
 If the Chinese government significantly regulates the business operations of our PRC subsidiaries in the future and our PRC subsidiaries are not able to substantially comply with such regulations, the business operations of our PRC subsidiaries may be materially and adversely affected and the value of our ordinary shares may significantly decrease.